openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 Researchers developed a common understanding that it is in the common interest for research results to be openly available to all other researchers [@david_2004].
-This understanding of the necessity for openness in science ''... led to the modern journal system, a system that is perhaps the most open system for the transmission of knowledge that could be built with seventeenth-century media'' [@nielsen_2012].
+This understanding of the necessity for openness in science '... led to the modern journal system, a system that is perhaps the most open system for the transmission of knowledge that could be built with seventeenth-century media' [@nielsen_2012].
 Based on this core concept of publishing, myriads of partially institutionalized, partially commercialized structures grew.
 These structures developed constitute the cultural, political, and fundamental